calebpentest/Forensics_documentation/COMPUTER.md

 * `ntfsundelete` (Linux) for direct recovery.

 **Key idea:** In NTFS, “delete” usually just means “mark as free.”
 The data persists until overwritten, which is why fast imaging of the disk is critical in forensics.

-Do you want me to also map this visually with a **diagram of MFT → deletion → recovery** so you can see the process clearly?